Credit Card Debt: The Definitive Guide

 credit card debt guide

 Consolidate bills and BNPL payments, effortlessly manage your budget, and avoid overdraft fees.
-Join Cushion now and build your credit history with the payments you're already making!
+Join Cushion now and take control of your finances with ease!

-Sign up for Free
+Sign up

 Debt accumulates based on interest and penalties until you’ve repaid all of the money that you owe to the credit card issuer.

-Revolving vs. non-revolving credit
+Revolving vs. Non-revolving Credit

 There are two types of consumer credit: revolving and non-revolving credit.

-Non-revolving credit, on the other hand, is a type of credit issued by a financial institution as a lump-sum on a one-off basis.
+Non-revolving credit, on the other hand, is a type of credit issued by a financial institution as a lump sum on a one-off basis.
 You must repay the credit in installments over a fixed period of time.
 After it’s paid off, you cannot reuse it.
 A mortgage, student loans, or an auto loan are all types of non-revolving credit.

-How APR impacts credit card debt
+How APR impacts Credit Card Debt

-Your credit card balance comprises two things.
-The first is your principal balance, or the amount that you’ve actually borrowed from the credit card issuer.
-The second is interest, or the percentage that is added to your bill each billing cycle that you do not pay off your full balance.
+• The second is interest, or the percentage that is added to your bill each billing cycle that you do not pay off your full balance.

 Credit card debt example